 Our ultimate goal is for every Andorwith product to contain sustainably sourced and made materials.
 These are some of our current initiatives:

-As surfers ourselves, we are innately aware of the pristine beauty of our ocean environments, however humankind’s reliance on plastic is becoming a catastrophic problem and thus we are conscious that we need to stop our consumption of single use plastic in particular and refrain, reduce and reuse such materials.
+As surfers ourselves and lovers of the outdoors, we are innately aware of the pristine beauty of our ocean environments, however humankind’s reliance on plastic is becoming a catastrophic problem and thus we are conscious that we need to stop our consumption of single use plastic in particular and refrain, reduce and reuse such materials.

-All of our board shorts, bikini's and rash vests are made from 100% recycled polyester, something we are very proud of.
+All of our board shorts, bikini's, rash vests and polar fleece items are made from 100% recycled polyester, something we are very proud of.

 Each board short contains 8 post-consumer plastic bottles which would normally find its way into landfill or into our ocean environments.
 Unlike polyester, recycled polyester uses PET as the raw material.
 This is the same clear material that is used in plastic water and soft drink bottles etc.